anglerfishlyy/llm-watch-grafana/QUICKSTART.md

 - 4GB RAM available
 - Ports 3000, 8080, 8081, 9090 available

+- **Note:** This plugin displays real LLM metrics only.
+You must configure at least one provider API key and make actual LLM calls via the `/call` endpoint to see data.
+The agent does not generate mock/demo data.

 ## Step 1: Clone and Configure (2 minutes)

 ```bash